tony-ou/web_QoE_user_study/README.md

 ## Analyze data
-1. Filter bad results (Check other Tips for more instrucitons on how filtering works)
+1. Filter bad results (Check Point 4 for more instrucitons on how filtering works)
    ```shell
    python3 ./scripts/filter_results.py
    ```